chrede88/qubt/README.md

 1) Make sure you have Hugo and Go installed on your local machine.
 Read the instructions [here](https://gohugo.io/installation/).
 2) Follow this link to the theme [template](https://github.com/chrede88/qubtTemplate).
 3) Follow the installation instructions in the template repo.
-They are listed below for reference.

 ---